Gnomeball/SwackQuote/README.md

 All discord-accepted markdown should be parsed properly.

-When adding quotes, please ensure to update the count.
+When adding quotes, please take care to update the trailing count comments, spaced out in groups of 5 quotes before a comment (so `#5` if followed by `#10` and so on).
+The one at the bottom should have the exact number of quotes, but if you round up to the nearest 5 then it's unlikely anyone will complain.

 ### Quotes from Fictional Characters